xfarrow/Simple-SMS-Messenger/README.md

 # Simple SMS Messenger

+## Fork resume
+* The received message bubble is now wider
+* The exact hour you sent or received a message is now visible
+* An "Info" menu has been added for every message
+* The PRO version has been unlocked (The GNU General Public License v3.0 legally allows a person to modify any part of the code and redistribute the work with the same license.
+However, It'd be better if you pay the original author (simplemobiletools) for the functionalities they intended to be payed.
+You can accomplish that either by donating at https://www.simplemobiletools.com/donate/ or buying a "thank you" app at https://play.google.com/store/apps/details?id=com.simplemobiletools.thankyou)
+### End fork resume
+<br><br>
 <img alt="Logo" src="fastlane/metadata/android/en-US/images/icon.png" width="120" />

 A great way to stay in touch with your relatives, by sending both SMS and MMS messages.
 The app properly handles group messaging too, just like blocking numbers from Android 7+.